the-turing-way/the-turing-way/workshops/book-dash/README.md

 # The Turing Way Book Dashes

+You can read more about the book dash in our [community handbook](https://the-turing-way.netlify.app/community-handbook/community-handbook.html).

 ## Book Dash Events in 2020

 * Reports of the [Februray 2020](book-dash-feb20-reprot.md) book dash events summarising the participants, contributions during the event and feedback.
-* Presentation with the introduction to the project and book dash used at this event is available on Zenodo: https://zenodo.org/record/3676553#.Xl-FkUOnzOQ.
-Cite as "Malvika Sharan.
+* Presentation with the introduction to the project and book dash used at this event is available on Zenodo: [https://zenodo.org/record/3676553](https://zenodo.org/record/3676553).
+Cite as:
+> Malvika Sharan.
 (2020, February).
 The Turing Way Book Dash (Version 1).
 The Turing Way.
-Zenodo. http://doi.org/10.5281/zenodo.3676553"
+Zenodo. http://doi.org/10.5281/zenodo.3676553

-In the [`organisers_files-2020`](organisers_files-2020) folder you can find the following materials:
+In the [organisers_files-2020](organisers_files-2020) folder you can find the following materials:

 * HackMD templates:
   * [Pre-dash calls](organisers_files-2020/pre-dash-call-template.md)